-Within the Web and Intranet Service we are dedicated to improving the experience of users visiting the parliamentary website.
+Within the Web and Intranet Service (WIS) we're dedicated to improving the experience of users visiting the parliamentary website.
 As such, we carry out a continuous cycle of improvements in order to deliver changes, which we hope will make it easier for users to find information and better understand the work of Parliament, using the parliamentary website and associated digital platforms.

 We are dedicated to meeting the needs of our users.
 To this end, we conduct user testing, monitor usage statistics and carry out regular surveys of website users in order to better understand user needs.
 We also work closely with teams from across both Houses in order to deliver changes that will help Parliament to realise its organisational objectives.